 Carleton Hobbs makes a welcome reappearance as Sir Neville Henniswode (Hobbs had appeared in series four but was presumably unavailable for series five, which led to Llewellyn Rees taking over the role).
 Hobbs had a decent film and television career but for me – and I’m sure for many others – he’ll forever be the definitive radio Sherlock Holmes.
 Just to hear the timbre of his voice is enough to conjure up images of foggy streets and Hansom Cabs ….

 One of the more unlikely developing plotlines concerns the relationship between Sir Neville and Mary Hammond (Jean Anderson), the imposing matriarch of the family.
 At least this enables Mary to get out of the house every so often and therefore makes a nice change from her usual scenes (which tend to consist of her chivvying one or more of her sons).
 Since both David and Brian are currently living with her at the family home, she’s got ample opportunity to fuss around them.

 The first half of series six sees the Hammonds struggling to balance their work/private lives.
-Brian is still finding his way back to fitness slowly, David has never been terribly business minded anyway, whilst Edward and Jennifer are more concerned with the fallout from William’s departure than they are with Hammond Transport.
+Brian is still finding his way back to fitness slowly, David has never been terribly business minded anyway, whilst Ted and Jenny are more concerned with the fallout from William’s departure than they are with Hammond Transport.

 This leaves Merroney in a strong position, although Bill Riley (Derek Benfield) for one isn’t prepared to roll over for him.
 Bill’s rise through the ranks has been an entertaining running thread over the last few series.
 Initially he was a little diffident at board meetings – due to his elevation from the shop floor – but by this point he’s more then happy to speak his mind.